Lake Mead’s unexpected water level rise continues

 LAS VEGAS (KLAS) — In a surprising move, the U.S. Bureau of Reclamation is releasing much more water from Lake Powell in an effort to shore up Lake Mead’s water level.

-Beginning on April 1, 2023, Reclamation began the process of releasing more than twice the previously scheduled amount of water downriver through the Glen Canyon Dam.
+The bureau began the process on April 1 of releasing more than twice the previously scheduled amount of water downriver through the Glen Canyon Dam.

-“The release volume from Glen Canyon Dam for April 2023 will be increased to 910,000 acre-feet because of the increased snowpack throughout March,” Reclamation Public Affairs Officer Becki Bryant told Nexstar’s KLAS.
+“The release volume from Glen Canyon Dam for April 2023 will be increased to 910,000 acre-feet because of the increased snowpack throughout March,” spokeswoman Becki Bryant told Nexstar’s KLAS.

-This directive came from Reclamation’s Upper Colorado Basin office.
-The spike in the total amount of water being released can be seen on charts provided by Reclamation.
-The last time this amount of water was suddenly released, according to Reclamation, was at the end of March 2021.
+This directive came from the bureau’s Upper Colorado Basin office.
+The spike in the total amount of water being released can be seen on charts provided by the bureau.
+The last time this amount of water was suddenly released, according to the bureau, was at the end of March 2021.

 “They are doing several things at once.
-And they are not necessarily being secretive about this, but they are definitely not broadcasting this information vigorously, either,” said John Weisheit of LivingRivers.org.
+And they are not necessarily being secretive about this, but they are definitely not broadcasting this information vigorously, either,” John Weisheit of LivingRivers.org said.

-Bryant said the amount of water released from Lake Powell could be revised again as Reclamation evaluates the amount of water entering Lake Powell.
+Bryant said the amount of water released from Lake Powell could be revised again as the bureau evaluates the amount of water entering Lake Powell.

-Bryant added that the “water released from Glen Canyon Dam [and] Lake Powell flow downstream (Colorado River) to Lake Mead and the increased releases from Lake Powell would help boost Lake Mead.”
+Bryant said the “water released from Glen Canyon Dam [and] Lake Powell flow downstream (Colorado River) to Lake Mead and the increased releases from Lake Powell would help boost Lake Mead.”

 Over the last 10 years, this type of sudden release of water from the Glen Canyon Dam occurred at the end of November in 2008, 2012, 2013, 2014, 2018 and 2021.